utherp0/workshop4/README.md

 Copy the URL for the Route (minus the subdirectories) and go back to the Etherpad and paste it in there

-3: Create a Short URL for the landing page on Etherpad
+3: Create a Short URL for the landing page on Rocketchat

 Go back to the UI for the Cluster (as Cluster Admin)

-In Projects choose etherpad
+In Projects choose chat

 Go to Networking/Routes

 Hit 'Create Route'

-Set the name to secureetherpad
+Set the name to securechat

-Set the service to 'etherpad' (not MySQL)
+Set the service to 'rocketchat-quickstart-rocketchat'

-Set the target port to 9001
+Set the target port to 3000

 Click the 'Secure Route'